 Contracts often have unenforceable provisions in them.
-Therefore, parties are not bound by every provision in a contract.
+Therefore, not every provision is binding.
 In our previous blog, we talked about what makes a contract.
-In this blog, we talk about what is excluded from a contract.
+In this blog, we discuss these exclusions.

-When we say something is excluded from a contract or held unenforceable by a court, we mean that a court has reviewed the contract language and decided that a particular provision, or series of provisions, is not allowed under North Carolina’s laws.
+When we say something is excluded from a contract, we mean a court has reviewed the contract language and decided that a particular provision is not allowed under North Carolina’s laws.
 Generally speaking, a court’s ruling like this does not effect future rulings unless the court’s written order includes language to that effect.
 This means that a provision can be unenforceable in one circumstance yet still enforceable in another.

 For example, if you have all your employees sign the same non-compete agreement, a court may find it unenforceable as applied to a receptionist but still enforceable in a later case against a manager.

 One of the most obvious types of unenforceable provisions pertains to illegal actions.
 You obviously cannot contract to have someone commit a crime nor anything else illegal.
 Alone, a contract provision that requires one party to commit a crime would be void as to public policy.
 However, depending on the provision, the remainder of the contract may or may not continue to be enforceable.

 An “illusory contract” is one where one or more parties can choose whether or not they need to perform under the contract or, for whatever reason, gave nothing up in the contract.
 There are a lot of nuances in this field and whether a contract is illusory or not is a source of great contention.